Sentencing disparity: United States

 A 2001 University of Georgia study found substantial sentencing discrimination against men "after controlling for extensive criminological, demographic, and socioeconomic variables".
 The study found that in US federal courts, "males are... less likely to get no prison term when that option is available; less likely to receive downward departures [from the guidelines]; and more likely to receive upward adjustments and, conditioned on having a downward departure, receive smaller reductions than ... females".

 In 2006 Ann Martin Stacey and Cassia Spohn found that women receive more lenient sentences than men after controlling for presumptive sentence, family responsibilities, offender characteristics, and other legally relevant variables, based on examination of three US district courts.

 In 2012 Sonja B. Starr from University of Michigan Law School found that, controlling for the crime, "men receive 63% longer sentences on average than women do," and "[w]omen are…twice as likely to avoid incarceration if convicted", also based on data from US federal court cases.

 Natalie Goulette and her colleagues found 2014 support for the “evil woman” theory, which suggests that chivalry is reserved for certain groups of women who appear to be docile and in need of protection.

-In 2019 The Guardian claimed that outdated data on sentencing disparity have been widely cited, such as an 2006 ACLU article saying that the average prison sentence is 2 to 6 years for men who kill their female partners and 15 years for women who kill their male partners.
+In 2019 The Guardian claimed that outdated data on sentencing disparity have been widely cited, such as a 2006 ACLU article saying that the average prison sentence is 2 to 6 years for men who kill their female partners and 15 years for women who kill their male partners.
 This claim was repeated by Women's March organization or by journalist Mona Eltahawy.
 ACLU stated the source of this information is "National Coalition Against Domestic Violence.
 1989." and the Bureau of Justice Statistics report on intimate partner violence from this period indicates that a higher proportion of female prisoners convicted of violence against their intimate partners received life sentences or the death penalty (33%) compared to male prisoners convicted of similar offenses (19%).
 Additionally, this percentage was also higher than that of female prisoners who committed violent crimes against non-intimate individuals (22%).